Generation of three-dimensional entangled states between a single atom and a Bose-Einstein Condensate via adiabatic passage: Acknowledgments

-\textbf{Acknowledgments: }This work was supported by the National Natural Science Foundation of China (Grant No. 60677044) and by the Fundamental Research Funds for the central universities (Grant No. 201013037).
+This work was supported by the National Natural Science Foundation of China (Grant No. 60677044, 11005099), the Fundamental Research Funds for the central universities (Grant No. 201013037).
 L. Chen was also supported in part by the Government of China through CSC (Grant No. 2009633075).